-Based upon the experiences of implementing the partially existing program under Ordinances 4320 & 4329 and with the benefit of many discussions with the Mayor and Council, community input, including two robust Study Sessions, the staff offers three primary options for the Council to consider.
-Greater details for each of the options are presented in RSG's Long-Term Implementation Study (Attachment No. 3) and the attached Power Point Presentation (Attachment No. 4)
+Based upon the experiences of implementing the existing program under Ordinances 4320 & 4329 and with the benefit of many discussions with the Mayor and Council, community input, including two robust Study Sessions and the most recent discussion at the November 18, 2024 Council Meeting, the staff offers two primary options for the Council to consider.
+Greater details for each option is presented in RSG's Long-Term Implementation Study (Attachment No. 3) and the attached Power Point Presentation (Attachment No. 4)